Asylum was pretty much dead before Trump. Now he's trying to finish the job.

 In October 2013, 368 mostly Eritrean migrants died after their ship sank off the coast of the Italian island of Lampedusa.
-Italy honored them with honorary citizenship and a memorial broadcast on state television.
-The 155 survivors were detained for illegal entry at an overcrowded holding center and excluded from the ceremony to honor the dead.
+Italy recognized them with honorary citizenship and a memorial broadcast on state television.
+The 155 survivors were detained in an overcrowded holding center and excluded from the ceremony to honor the dead.

-The incident, recounted in Refuge Beyond Reach by David Scott FitzGerald, an essential overview of how countries across the world evade their obligations to asylum-seekers, captures one of the central features of contemporary asylum policy: Wealthy democracies generally want to be seen as defenders of people fleeing persecution, but, in practice, they do almost everything in their power to keep people off their soil.
+The incident, recounted in Refuge Beyond Reach by David Scott FitzGerald—an essential overview of how countries across the world evade their obligations to asylum seekers—captures one of the central features of contemporary asylum policy: Wealthy democracies generally want to be seen as defenders of people fleeing persecution, but in practice they do almost everything in their power to keep people off their soil.
 That matters because a person must be inside a country that offers protection to be eligible for asylum.
-President Donald Trump has taken things even further by arguing that the United States should simply turn away asylum-seekers who are fortunate enough to reach the United States.
+President Donald Trump has taken things even further by arguing that the United States should simply turn away asylum seekers who are fortunate enough to reach the United States.

-I spoke with FitzGerald, the Gildred Chair in US-Mexican Relations and co-director of the Center for Comparative Immigration Studies at the University of California-San Diego, to explain the many ways the United States and its allies prevent people from claiming asylum.
+I spoke with FitzGerald, the Gildred Chair in US-Mexican Relations and co-director of the Center for Comparative Immigration Studies at the University of California-San Diego, to understand the many ways the United States and allies prevent people from claiming asylum.
 Oxford University Press published Refuge Beyond Reach on Friday.

 Mother Jones: You write that for 99 percent of refugees, their only option is to seek asylum.
 Why?